Skywire/magediff/README.md

 `main.py -dv <path to previous version>`

 This will run a diff between the current version and compare version vendor files

+### Interactive mode

+use `-i` switch to be prompted for a merge action for each file